mrmattkennedy/CS5800/Prog_Assign_1/README.md

 	For an example on how this file should look, see file "example_dfa.txt"
 3. String to process

+If arguments passed in are invalid or missing, program will prompt user for a file and string to process.

 ### Example:
 ./dfa_simulator.py "dfa_file.txt" "aaaabbbb"